Skip to content

 All other operations Yes ✔️ Yes ✔️ per bucket policy

-How do I assign a steward?
+How Do I Assign a Steward?

-Owners can assign stewards either when requesting LTS account creation or at a later time by sending a request via Contact Us.
+Owners can assign stewards either when requesting LTS allocation creation or at a later time by sending a request via Contact Us.
 The request should include the steward's BlazerID and specify the LTS allocation they should manage.
 Once assigned, stewards will have the same management permissions as the owner, except for the ability to assign other stewards.

 • Owners must be Core Directors or Lab PIs.